Zhuravl/Python-Pytest-Playwright-Poetry/README.md

-# Python-Pytest-Playwright-Pip
+# Python-Pytest-Playwright-Poetry
-The Test Automation Framework example based on the Python, Pytest, Playwright, and Pip technologies
+The Test Automation Framework example based on the Python, Pytest, Playwright, and Poetry technologies